Nearsoft/jobs/readme.md

     * Experience in building and supporting PaaS (e.g. Heroku, RedisGreen, Deis)
     * Data protection and secret handling technology such as Vault
     * Logging (e.g. Splunk, Graylog) and Elastic Search (ELK)
-    * Building micro-services and real-time event processing is a big plus
+    * Building microservices and real-time event processing is a big plus

 ## Software Test Engineer 1